 GeForce RTX 2080 Ti is fast.
 Nobody will argue against that.
 What bothers gamers most is its price tag.
-The Founders Edition board we’re reviewing today costs $1200—71% higher than the flagship GeForce GTX 1080 Ti Nvidia launched back in 2017.
+The Founders Edition board costs $1200—71% higher than the flagship GeForce GTX 1080 Ti Nvidia launched back in 2017.
 Perhaps disappointingly, then, GeForce RTX 2080 Ti averages about 26% faster than its predecessor across our suite of 13 games at 4K.

 But what if we told you it also beats Nvidia’s Titan V?
 In Battlefield 1, GeForce RTX 2080 Ti is 20% faster.
 In Forza Motorsport 7, the 2080 Ti enjoys a 22% advantage.
 Based on the two cards’ specifications, we weren’t expecting such a dramatic finish.
 Although the $3000 GV100-based Titan V is made for deep learning and not gaming, those results sure put GeForce RTX 2080 Ti’s $1200 price into context.
 Thus, if you can afford it, the RTX 2080 Ti, is one of the best graphics cards around.

 Even more significant for the growing group of enthusiasts with 4K monitors, GeForce RTX 2080 Ti gives you playable performance at 3840x2160 without sacrificing detail settings.
 Yes, we turned off taxing anti-aliasing modes to test at 4K.
 However, our benchmarks reflect high-res, high-quality PC gaming above 60 FPS in every single title.